 Generally speaking, timesharing is a concept known as a form of vacation unit ownership, entitling the purchaser to use a specified, or unspecified unit, for a particular timeframe.
 In many instances, owners have points with virtually undivided and non-controlling interests to stay at various locations in a network as an alternative to staying in a motel.
-Timeshare units are typically managed, rented, sold, and/or often traded for similar units through property managers.
-Furthermore, specific purchasers of timeshare units can be individual persons and artificial entities (i.e. LLCs, partnership, corporations, etc).
+Timeshare units are typically managed, rented, sold, and/or often traded for similar (Continued on page 3)